What it means for you

 Changes to fees

-- Exit fees, including fees for part withdrawals, have been banned.
-AustralianSuper removed exit fees on 30 March 2019.
+- Exit fees, including partial withdrawals were banned from 1 July 2019 under Protecting Your Super legislation (PYS).
+AustralianSuper removed exit fees earlier on 30 March 2019.

 Inactive account transfer